 An effective buddy for a newly arrived pupil can really make a big difference to how quickly and smoothly a newly arrived pupil settles in.
 Whilst ideally the buddy would speak the same language as the new pupil, in my opinion more important is choosing a child that is kind friendly and actually wants to be a buddy.
 The buddy will be giving up some of their time to make the new child feel at home and therefore someone who is keen to do this is of paramount importance.
-Some good advice for setting up a buddy programme can be found here.
+Some good advice for setting up a buddy programme for EAL beginners can be found here.

 There are generally two things that people think about when they think of the term 'induction programme'.

 Firstly a system for familiarising EAL beginners and their families with the way the school runs - uniform, lesson times, layout of the building, timetables, teachers, classes etc. Resources that can be useful for this are Mantralingua's Welcome booklet.

 Secondly, a learning programme to support EAL beginners (who has little or no English) in the early days at the new school, if they are unable to access the curriculum imediately.